ellipticalboy/knowledgebase/docs/source/pm/p3-variable-stars.rst

     * Observation Time

-        * You will be observing a FULL night.
+        * You will be observing HALF a night, but you will be sharing data with the group observing the other half of the night.

     * Target Selection